kubernetes/enhancements/keps/sig-storage/625-csi-migration/README.md

 * Design a mechanism for deploying  CSI drivers on all systems so that users can use the current storage system the same way they do today without having to do extra set up.
-* Implementing CSI Drivers for existing plugins
+* Implementing CSI Drivers for existing plugins.
-* Define set of volume plugins that should be migrated to CSI
+* Define set of volume plugins that should be migrated to CSI.
+* Implement CSI specific features like volume snapshot for in-tree volume plugins.

 ## Proposal